Food and Drink

 Explore the sector

-Food and drink is the largest manufacturing sector in the UK, with an annual turnover of £104 billion, according to the Food and Drink Federation’s annual report.
-It employs over 450,000 people, and invests heavily in research and development resulting in thousands of new products being introduced every year.
+Food and drink is the largest manufacturing sector in the UK, with an annual turnover of £112 billion, according to the Food and Drink Federation’s annual report.
+It employs around 468,000 people, and invests heavily in research and development, resulting in thousands of new products being introduced every year.

 Core elements of this sector include food processing, wholesale and retail activities associated with the food and drink that is produced.
 There are numerous different roles available, ranging from food quality control analyst or supply chain manager.
 A framework, developed at the University of Nottingham, to outline key competencies for food graduate careers is available on the Institute for Food Science and Technology website (a revised version is due to be shared in late 2023).

 This is a rapidly changing industry, and the following topics are being identified as key priorities for the future.